RedisGraph/RedisGraph/docs/commands.md

 #### RETURN

 In its simple form, Return defines which properties the returned result-set will contain.
-Its structure is a list of `alias.property` seperated by commas.
+Its structure is a list of `alias.property` separated by commas.
 For convenience, it's possible to specify the alias only when you're interested in every attribute an entity possesses, and don't want to specify each attribute individually. e.g.